oldgaffers/oldgaffers.github.io/tech.md

 ### The User Front end

 The user front-end is a React single page application hosted on Github Pages.
-It is accessed as an iframe withing the main OGA site which has some significant disadvantages.
+It is accessed as an iframe withing the main OGA site which currently has some significant disadvantages.

-### The Editor Frontend

-We haven't done this yet.
+### Data Entry and editing

+Data entry for new boats uses a https://eu.jotform.com Form.
+Jotform has a great API which allows the drop-down picklists to be updated from the database as we add new designers.

+The same form can be used by editors to update boat entries.
+This works because Jotform supports pre-populating a form with existing values.

+When the form is linked to from the main boat browsing page it is unpopulated.
+When it is linked to from a boat's page it gets populated with the current data from the boat.
+This includes hidden fields containing the OGA Number and database UUID for the boat.

+When the form is submitted a work flow is triggered.

+### Contact buttons

+TODO

+### Work Flows

+Work flows are hosted on https://pipedream.com in the ogauk account which uses a federated login from the oldgaffers GitHub account.